Siddiq-Ahmad/anonysubs/README.md

-# 🔍 AnonySub
+# 🔍 Sub Trace

 A **fast, clean, and reliable penetration testing automation tool** for **subdomain enumeration** and **alive host discovery**, built for bug bounty hunters, red teamers, and cybersecurity students.

-AnonySub combines multiple industry‑standard tools into a **single, interactive workflow**, producing **deduplicated, DNS‑resolved subdomains** and **clean, HTTPS‑preferred alive URLs** — ready for further exploitation.
+Sub Trace combines multiple industry‑standard tools into a **single, interactive workflow**, producing **deduplicated, DNS‑resolved subdomains** and **clean, HTTPS‑preferred alive URLs** — ready for further exploitation.

 > ⚡ Built with simplicity, speed, and real‑world recon in mind.